enze-chen/enze-chen.github.io/teaching.markdown

 - As an undergrad at Stanford, I took [MATSCI 142](https://explorecourses.stanford.edu/search?q=matsci142){:target="_blank"} quantum mechanics with [Prof. Aaron Lindenberg](https://profiles.stanford.edu/aaron-lindenberg){:target="_blank"}.
 I loved the course so much that I relearned the material by [writing a coursereader](https://github.com/enze-chen/mse_142_cr){:target="_blank"} for the class, which is still used today.
 - As an undergrad at Stanford, I was the undergrad rep on the informal MATSCI Advisory Board, where we met to share our experiences and concerns to the Department.
-Unfortunately this initiative started in my final quarter, so I don't know the long-term impact and it appears that it has been replaced by the regular Town Halls.
+It appears that these updates have been replaced by the regular Town Halls.
-- As a TA at Stanford, I wrote a new section for the [CME 100](https://explorecourses.stanford.edu/search?q=cme100+khayms){:target="_blank"} coursereader and carefully combed through the CME 100/[104](https://explorecourses.stanford.edu/search?q=cme104+khayms){:target="_blank"} coursereaders for typos, all of which [Vadim](https://profiles.stanford.edu/vadim-khayms){:target="_blank"} was happy to incorporate.
+- As a TA at Stanford, I wrote a new section for the [CME 104](https://explorecourses.stanford.edu/search?q=cme104+khayms){:target="_blank"} coursereader and combed through the CME [100](https://explorecourses.stanford.edu/search?q=cme100+khayms){:target="_blank"}/104 coursereaders for typos, all of which [Vadim](https://profiles.stanford.edu/vadim-khayms){:target="_blank"} was happy to incorporate.
 - As a TA at Berkeley, I applied for a [course improvement grant](https://gsi.berkeley.edu/programs-services/grants/course-improvement-grant/){:target="_blank"} and created the inaugural in-class poster session for their materials characterization laboratory course.
 - As a PhD student, I wrote a lot of curricula to teach materials informatics, some for [summer workshops](https://enze-chen.github.io/mi-book-2022/intro.html){:target="_blank"} and some for [MSE courses](https://enze-chen.github.io/mse104l/){:target="_blank"}, the latter of which I conducted a small educational study with institutional review board approval.
 - As a PhD student, I was inspired by the Stanford MSE Colloquium Pizza Hour 🍕 (rip 💀) to lead "C<sup>3</sup>: Coffee, Cookies, and Community" at Berkeley MSE prior to each Thursday seminar, which I did for the entirety of my degree.

+There are _many_ other members of the Stanford MSE community, past and present, who have contributed to the success of the department.
+We look to _you_ for the future. 🫵🏼

 ---------------------------------